niksy/kist-lazyads/README.md

 Type: `jQuery`

-Ad/banner element on which callback was run.
+Ad element on which callback was run.

 ##### emit

 Type: `Function`
 Arguments: [Event to emit]

 Event emit method accepts one argument.
-Emitted event has form of `[Provided argument]:[Control name]` and is triggered on corresponding ad/banner element.
+Emitted event has form of `[Provided argument]:[Control name]` and is triggered on corresponding ad element.

 ##### waitForLayout

 Type: `Function`
 Arguments: [`cb`, `timeout`]

 Alias for `setTimeout`.
 Default timeout is `300`.

 ### `.destroy`

 Type: `Function`
 Returns: `Lazyads`

 Destroys current Lazyads instance.